 You can also store content from Google Docs, Slides and Sheets, DropBox Paper, and Microsoft Office files in your Dropbox folder.
 Dropbox also lets you access your files from multiple devices like phones, computers, tablets, laptops, and more.

 Not only this, but you can access your files from your web browser by signing in to your account without installing any kind of software.
 Or you can install the mobile app to manage and access the files directly from your smartphone.
-Both your mobile and desktop app allow you to upload files to the Dropbox folder.
+Both your mobile and desktop apps allow you to upload files to the Dropbox folder.

 Additionally, you can take a backup of all your essential files.
 Plus, you can upload files from your phones, SD cards, and camera.

-Security features include SSL/TLS encryption of files in transition as well at rest and offer two-factor authentication for Dropbox accounts.
+Security features include SSL/TLS encryption of files in transition as well as at rest and offer two-factor authentication for Dropbox accounts.
 However, Dropbox doesn’t provide any end-to-end encryption.

 Key Features of Dropbox

 - Dropbox Transfer – With Dropbox transfer, you can send files up to 100GB to anyone you want.
 Also, send files up to 250GB with creative tools add-on.